TomasLongo/hncli/README.md

 A simple invocation of `hn.py` fetches the latest 20 top stories.
 To tweak how many stories are fetched change the `n` parameter in the config.

+The stories are printed as a list, showing the id, the title, and a little marker telling if the story is an external link.

 ### Open a story in the browser

 `hn.py` outputs the story-id of every fetched story.
 To open a story in the browser use the `open` command with a story id